caseygirlyn/AIQTrading/README.md

 ## Features

 - **Trading Dashboard**: Users can view their portfolio, current positions, order history, and buying power.
-- **Real-time Data**: The app integrates with external APIs to fetch real-time market data for stocks, cryptocurrencies, or other financial instruments.
+- **Real-time Data**: The app integrates with external APIs to fetch real-time market data for stocks.
 - **Trading Functionality**: Users can execute buy and sell orders for different financial instruments.
 - **API Integration**: The backend communicates with external trading APIs to execute orders and fetch market data.
 - **Responsive Design**: The app is designed to be responsive and accessible across different devices and screen sizes.